The IRI Atlantic Hurricane Activity Experimental Dynamical Forecasts

 This outlook was produced by tracking Atlantic hurricane-like systems in one of our operational atmospheric general circulation models (AGCMs), ECHAM4.5, forced with IRI's predicted sea surface temperatures.
 While low-resolution (approximately 2.8 degrees longitude and latitude) AGCMs are not adequate for forecasts of individual hurricanes, they can have significant skill in predicting the amount of tropical cyclone activity over specific basins, as is the case for the ECHAM4.5 over the North Atlantic.
 Model tropical cyclones are weaker and larger than observed, but have an identifiable signature with many observed tropical cyclone characteristics.
 The model skill is due to the variability of the tropical cyclone activity being mainly determined by large-scale variables that affect that activity, such as sea surface temperatures and vertical wind shear, which can be predicted using AGCMs.
 The temporal distribution of these model tropical cyclones in the North Atlantic is similar to that of observed tropical cyclones in the region.
 The amount tropical cyclone activity of both model and observations in the Atlantic is strongly influenced by ENSO.

-with the Tropical
+disagreement with the Tropical

-Storm Risk June 2011 statistical forecasts of Atlantic
+Storm Risk statistical forecasts of Atlantic hurricanes

-the ACE index.
-A well above-normal Atlantic tropical cyclone activity season is
+below-normal Atlantic tropical cyclone activity season

-also the April 2011 forecast of the
+agrees with the June 2012 forecast of the

 Colorado State University.